litecanvas/plugin-pixel-font/README.md

 # Pixel Font for Litecanvas

-A simple plugin to let you render a pixel font to emulate retro vibes.
+A simple plugin to let you render a pixel font to emulate retro vibes in your [Litecanvas](https://github.com/litecanvas/game-engine) projects.

 <!-- prettier-ignore -->
 > [!TIP]